richelbilderbeek/singularity_example_14/README.md

 glue::glue("Hello {target}", target = "world")
 ```

+`Attempt 3: clean up` is the best way:

+ * build with sudo (i.e. no `--fakeroot`)
+ * send the script text to the container, not the script filename

 # Attempt 1: Singularity does not run scripts

 [Singularity_1](Singularity_1) is a minimal Singularity container: